 While the sex law has intensified and widened the debate about prostitution, it is not clear whether it has helped women who sell sex.

-Former prostitute Isabella Lund, 45, has gone public to speak on behalf of her former colleagues.
-She argues that the Sexkopslagen might have led to fewer women working on the streets, but more women now have to work underground to avoid their
+prostitute Isabella Lund, 45, has gone public to speak on behalf of her former colleagues.
+She argues that the Sexkopslagen might have led to fewer women working on the streets, but more women now have to work underground to avoid their customers being

 On her website, Ms Lund writes: Sex workers in Sweden advocate decriminalisation and better working conditions, because underground profiteers, pimps and traffickers flourish and we would rather avoid them.